Python Turtle - Lesson 5¶

 sidesvalue and invalidsizevalue

-If your code still works the same, let’s investigate the code we added.
+If your code still works the same, let’s investigate the new code you added.

 Code breakdown: